davidczepiel/davidczepiel/README.md

 </div>

 <p>
-With a solid knowledge of the video game development field, I have been able to create games for various platforms, such as PC, Android devices, and I even had the opportunity to experience console development with PS4 development kits.
-With C++ being my main strength, I have been able to create my own game engine, although I also have experience with tools like Unity, Android Studio or Unreal Engine (which I am still learning).
+Hey there!
+I'm in the video game development scene.
+Cooked up games for PC and Android, even dipped my toes into console action with PS4 dev kits.
+C++ is my go-to—I crafted my own game engine, no biggie.
+Messed around with Unity, cruised through Android Studio, and now tackling Unreal Engine (still figuring it out).
+Always on that learning curve!
 </p>

 <!--